csc-training/geocomputing_course/materials/parallel_r.md

 :::{admonition} Supercomputer usage
 :class: warning

-Some of the packages require specific settings in Puhti, see [CSC Docs, r-env, Parallel batch jobs](https://docs.csc.fi/apps/r-env/#parallel-batch-jobs) for details about some of these packages.
+Some of the packages require specific settings in Roihu, see [CSC Docs, r-env, Parallel batch jobs](https://docs.csc.fi/apps/r-env/#parallel-batch-jobs) for details about some of these packages.
 These might differ from the package's general instructions.

 :::